gdbooks/LegacyOpenGL/Chapter10/im_snow.md

         }
 ```

-We've saved the best for last, the InitParticle function is what makes
+We've saved the best for last, the InitParticle function is what makes the snow look like snow.
+It sets each variable to some default value plus some random value.
+The values are defined by the first constants that the class defined on the top.
+Other than that, this should be pretty straight forward

 ```cs
         public override void InitParticle(int index) {